{Top 6} Best & Quietest Pool Pump (2023)

 - Suction power is good enough

-- A bit hefty price
+- Higher price

 The pump’s motor is a 115V/230V dual voltage motor.
 However, the label on the motor itself stated it was factory-wired for 230V operation.
 That’s incorrect.
 The one I received was actually wired for 115V.
 So be sure to check that when you get yours.